loophp/collection/docs/pages/api.rst

 takeWhile
 ~~~~~~~~~

-Iterate over the collection items when the provided callback(s) are satisfied.
+Iterate over the collection items while the provided callback(s) are satisfied.

 It stops iterating when the callback(s) are not met.